bumbu/svg-pan-zoom/README.md

 If any arguments are specified, they must have the following value types:
 * 'panEnabled' must be true or false.
 Default is true.
-* 'dragEnabled' must be true or false.
-Default is false.
 * 'controlIconsEnabled' must be true or false.
 Default is false.
 * 'zoomEnabled' must be true or false.
 Default is true.
 * 'dblClickZoomEnabled' must be true or false.
 Default is true.